Nenboard/Server/README.md

+1. Download the program by downloading Setup.msi

-1. In the html file (C:\Program Files\Nenboard\Server\site.html)
+2. In the html file (C:\Program Files\Nenboard\Server\site.html)
 write your website.

-2. After that, run the Server program via a shortcut on the desktop.
+3.1.
+After that, run the Server program via a shortcut on the desktop.

-3. You can also start the program via the console by entering the command:
+3.2.
+You can also start the program via the console by entering the command:

 start "Server" "C:\Program Files\Nenboard\Server\Server.exe " 80